In this article, I’ll take about the detailed steps you need to take to wash a curly wig.

 Chances are, if you’re reading this, you are the proud owner of a curly wig.
 Maybe this wig is made of synthetic hair, or it’s made of human hair.
 Perhaps it’s already been curled, or you curled it yourself.
 Now it’s time to wash it, and you’re at a loss of how to do that without compromising the curls.

-I’m Katy, and I’m no stranger to washing wigs.
+I’m Lauren, a hairstylist, and I have taught thousands of clients to wash their wigs.
 Maintaining and caring for your faux hair is part of the responsibility of owning a wig.
 It’s pretty straightforward to wash when you have a straight-styled wig; you wash it and let it dry.

-Washing a curly wig is a slightly more in-depth task as the post-wash steps are slightly more intensive.
+Washing a curly wig is a slightly more in-depth task as the post-wash steps are slightly more intensive, and it can be done at home in a sink or bathtub.

 Washing a Curly Wig – Preparation

-Here is a list of things you’ll need to properly wash a curly wig.
+Here is a list of things you’ll need to wash a curly wig properly.

 - Shampoo and Conditioner of choice